7mind/izumi/doc/paradox/sbt/00_sbt.md

 SBT Toolkit
 ===========

+Izumi provides you a bunch of sbt plugins allowing you to significantly reduce size and increase clarity of huge multi-module builds.

-Add the following into your `project/plugins.sbt`:
+To start using Izumi plugins add the following into your `project/plugins.sbt`:

 @@@vars
 ```scala